 Foreground and background seem fairly straightforward.
 The foreground in an artwork is that which most immediately commands the attention and sensory focus of the viewer.
 This viewer can choose to redirect his attention away from the work’s foreground, but this constitutes an active experiential choice rather than a passive default.
 In visual fields, whatever is nearest to the observing POV is traditionally considered foreground, but I’m using the term here more flexibly, in a way that allows exceptions to this rule — if, for example, objects closest to the viewer are blurred in a large-aperture, distant-focus shots.
 Here, the object in focus is in the foreground because it is being emphasized, and commands the viewer’s passive attention.
 The nearer objects, meanwhile, sink into the background.

 Signal and noise are harder to pin down, but the essential quality of a signal seems to be that it conveys or relays a communication from director to audience.
 Noise is intended to relay little or nothing.
+(Even if, ultimately, all sense perception carries information.)

-This isn’t to dispute the fact that every component in an artistic work conveys something.
+This also isn’t to dispute the fact that every component in an artistic work conveys something.
 If one is engaging in a gender critique of a movie, the color of a set extra’s dress may be indelibly important.
 But a director likely isn’t intentionally communicating something critical to plot or theme with it.
 Everything is a signifier, but only some objects have been purposefully built to signify the director’s intended meaning.
 I have no interest in arguing that intended meanings are “truer” or more important — though it’s questionable whether the premise of an authentic or “intrinsically supreme” meaning is coherent to begin with.
 Instead I want to make two descriptive claims: 1) That directors have intended themes and plots which they include (and frequently emphasize, or foreground) in a work, and 2) That because of this emphasizing, as well as the norms of pre-collegiate literary education, there is significant overlap between the themes and plots which viewers look for in art experiences and those which the director/art author intends them to.

 In other words, directors include signals and audiences look for them.
 The work of art is, among many other functions and ontologies, a medium of communication, a way for a director to point.